davidleacock/smart-home-service/README.md

 * Add FSM to SmartHome ✅
 * Create rule engine for SmartHome and Devices for validation
 * Create proto definition for external api (representing device events from the outside world)
-* Kafka ingress to ACL
+* Kafka ingress to ACL ✅
 * Postgres projection to Kafka egress
 * Ensure complete separation of write and query side of the data model
-* Replace InMem implementations in integration tests with containerized versions (postgres, kakfa, etc..)
+* Replace InMem implementations in integration tests with containerized versions (postgres, kakfa, etc...)
+* Use `Resource` for dependency injection?

 ### Finished